 How much can I collect?
 You will be paid at your normal rate.
 Employees earn 1 hour of paid sick leave for every 30 hours worked.
 Employers with 10 or more employees may cap an employee's sick time balance at 72 hours.
 Employers with fewer than 10 employees may cap an employee's sick time balance at 40 hours.
-New federal action (CARES Act) increases the amount of paid sick leave by up to 80 hours at 100% of your regular pay, up to $511 per day, starting April 1, 2020.

 How long will it take to receive the benefits?
 Paid sick leave is provided by your employer and will be issued on your normal paycheck.

 You may be eligible if you miss work due to:

 ✺ Health-care provider guidance to self-quarantine

 ✺ Caring for a family member who has been ordered to isolate or quarantine, or is seeking a diagnosis for COVID-19

 ✺ Caring for a child (or for employers with over 500 employees, any family member) for whom care is unavailable due to COVID-19

 Talk to your employer about Paid Sick Leave.
 If you are a provider of In-Home Support Services (IHSS) or Waiver Personal Care Services (WPCS), see if you're eligible to claim COVID-19 Sick Leave by filling out this form.